 Family: Perhaps the most essential element of Mexico’s gastronomic ritual.
 Family allows us to be noisy at a table, have a good time while eating, and allows us to share problems, personal achievements, and anecdotes.
 Therefore, as mentioned before, a Mexican table is not complete without the presence of family and/or friends.

-Now that you’re familiarized with Mexican tables, pay attention when you go eat at a small restaurant, a street food trolley, a local’s house or an elegant Mexican restaurant, because we’re sure you’ll find some of the things mentioned above.
+Now that you’re familiar with the Mexican table, pay attention when you eat at a small restaurant, a street food trolley, a local’s house, or an elegant Mexican restaurant because we’re sure you’ll find some of the things mentioned above.

 Article by: María José Ordóñez Platas